ess/factis/README.md

 ```

 This gets you ready to use the DSL.
 Additionally, it forces Factis to forget
-everything that you have told it to remember after each scenario.
+everything that you have told it to memorize after each scenario.
 Because stale
 state information from one scenario to the next will make you a very sad panda.

 ## How Do I Use This Thing? ##